 We believe that in many ways the social fabric of health care is torn.
 The threads of human connection stand alone and disconnected because of the way the U.S. health care system is organized and financed.
 3rd Conversation is re-weaving healthy, empathetic human connection in ways that help people achieve their shared health care hopes and interests.

 What do participants get out of participating in 3rd Conversation?

 Many health care entities are struggling to address rising rates of clinician burnout, depression, and suicide.
 While not a panacea, 3C helps reconnect providers to meaning in their work.
-3C offers an opportunity for providers and patients to describe a shared vision of the system they collectively desire, and to take action to bring that future into reality.
+3C offers an opportunity for clinicians and patients (or clinicians and health system adminstrators) to describe a shared vision of the system they collectively desire, and to take action to bring that future into reality.

 3rd Conversation adds a new dimension to efforts to develop a person-centered culture.
 It complements initiatives such as Patient Advisory Councils but is substantially different.
-3C is a forum that allows clinicians and patients together to talk with equal footing about their respective needs.
-It typically leaves clinicians feeling "seen" and validated by patients.
-And it leaves patients feeling understood and more positive about the health care system.
+3C is a forum that allows all participants to talk together on equal footing about their respective needs.
+Participants report feeling "seen" and validated, as well as feeling understood and more positive about the health care system.

 3rd Conversation and COVID: